ForgeRock/forgeops/docker/ds/ds-new/README.md

 various stages of the directory deployment.
 If the user does not provide their own script, a default script is called (see the `default-scripts/` folder).

-For legacy DS Operator deployments, the ds-operator mounts user provided scripts on /opt/opendj/scripts.
-Set the  `spec.scriptConfigMapName` field in the DirectoryService CR to the name of a configmap that holds your scripts.
-See the [ds-operator](https://github.com/ForgeRock/ds-operator) project.

 While defaults are provided, the idea is to bring your own scripts to implement the exact desired behavior.
 This strategy provides flexibility to accommodate a wide range of use cases.